-We asked the Interaction Associates partners why they decided to found IISC.
+We asked the Interaction Associates (IA) partners why they decided to found IISC.

-“Years before the IISC, Interaction Associates had another sibling: The Center for Collaborative Problem Solving (CPS).
-The mission of the center was to teach CPS and group facilitation to change agents and to promote the use of CPS with the stakeholders of multi-sector disputes and challenges.
-The CPS founders imagined working on the world’s most difficult problems with The Interaction Method, augmented by the latest in collaborative technology.
-But making a living and raising families intervened.
-As energies went to building IA into a sustainable business, the Center was put into cryonic preservation.
-In 1992, the metaphorical container of our more noble aspirations was re-opened.
-The Center was re-imagined with a more focused mission – to advance community-based democracy and a ‘fair chance’ for all people by teaching practical skills for civic engagement and demonstrating the power of collaborative action.
-With some seed money, and a commitment to nurture the new entity to adulthood, the IA partners launched the Interaction Institute for Social Change.”
+“Years before the IISC, IA had another sibling: The Center for Collaborative Problem Solving (CPS), created to teach CPS and group facilitation to change agents and to promote the use of CPS with the stakeholders of multi-sector disputes and challenges.
+As energies went to building IA into a sustainable business, the Center was put [on hold] until 1992 when it was re-imagined with a more focused mission – to advance community-based democracy and a ‘fair chance’ for all people by teaching practical skills for civic engagement and demonstrating the power of collaborative action.
+With some seed money and a commitment to nurture the new entity to adulthood, the IA partners launched the Interaction Institute for Social Change.”

-“Given Interaction Associates’s commitment to community service and social justice, we needed a vehicle to deliver our consulting and training services in multi-party, collaborative problem solving to non profits, communities, cities, and school systems at rates they could afford and by culturally-sensitive staff experienced in the public sector.”
+“Given Interaction Associates’ commitment to community service and social justice, we needed a vehicle to deliver our consulting and training services in multi-party, collaborative problem solving to nonprofits, communities, cities, and school systems at rates they could afford and by culturally-sensitive staff experienced in the public sector.”